Black American Sign Language: Phonology

 When asked, many signers in the South gave anecdotal accounts of differences between the signing of Black and White signers.
 These differences turned out to be aspects of the differing phonology of BASL.
-Among these accounts were claims that Black signers had a larger signing space and used more two-handed signs.
-Investigation into these anecdotes has found correlations.
+Among these accounts, there were claims that Black signers had a larger signing space and used more two-handed signs.
+An investigation into these anecdotes has found correlations.

-When compared, Black signers were more likely than were White signers to produce signs outside of the typical signing space and to use two-handed signs.
+When compared, Black signers were more likely than White signers to produce signs outside of the typical signing space and to use two-handed signs.
 Adverbs are most likely to use a larger signing space.
 Less marked forms, such as pronouns, determiners, plain verbs, and nouns, tend to be less likely to be produced outside the typical signing space.
 The selection of two-handed signs over one-handed signs was found to have systematic constraints on their production.
 When the sign could be produced with one or two hands, Black signers often produced the variant that matched the handedness of the following sign; if the following sign was two-handed, they were more likely to produce a two-handed variant, while if the following sign was one-handed, they were more likely to produce the one-handed variant.
 The use of innovative one-handed forms, though, even in environments which favored them, did not exceed 50 percent.

 BASL signers further tend to favor lowered variants of side-of-forehead signs resulting in contact at the cheek.
 The sign Know is usually produced by placing the fingers of a flat hand on the temple, but when lowered the fingers make contact at the cheek.
 Early research showed that BASL signers used these lowered forms at a rate of 53 percent, with grammatical category being the strongest constraint.
 Other conditioning environments for lowered signs depend on preceding location; for instance, signs produced in front of the body lead to lowered sign variants, while signs produced at the head cause signers to favor non-lowered forms.

 Syntax

 Unlike ASL, BASL allows for the frequent use of syntactic repetition.
 In a study conducted by McCaskill, of 26 signers (13 Black and 13 White), Black signers had 57 instances of repetition compared to 19 from White signers, and of those 19 instances, 18 were made by a single signer.
 The use of repetition by BASL signers is considered to be pragmatic rather than as a way to clarify meaning.

-A study in 2004 by Melanie Metzger and Susan Mather found that Black male signers used constructed action, with or without constructed dialogue, more often than White signers, but never used constructed dialogue by itself.
+A study in 2004 was conducted by Melanie Metzger and Susan Mather found that Black male signers used constructed action, with or without constructed dialogue, more often than White signers, but never used constructed dialogue by itself.
 These results were not reproduced in a later study into constructed action and constructed dialogue by McCaskill, which found that Black signers not only used constructed dialogue, but did so more frequently than white signers.